DanyPalma/discordBot/README.md

     <h2>How it works</h2>
     <p>Once an hour, It'll check for prices and ping any channel named "product-alerts" if the price is less than the threshold you set</p>
     <h2>Future plans</h2>
     <p>I wrote this bot because i felt the need to learn python, plus i needed something to keep track of prices automatically.
-I may consider switching to writing thew bot in typescript, as it seem like a far superior language to write this in, plus I want to learn typescript as well.
+I may consider switching to writing the  bot in typescript, as it seem like a far superior language to write this in, plus I want to learn typescript as well.
 Hosted on heroku free tier (might switch ??). if you have any questions feel free to DM me on discord DNWMN#8684 </p>